-Slideshare — https://www.slideshare.net — is useful for sharing presentations and documents.
-It’s easy to upload and tag files.
+Slideshare — slideshare.net — has been useful for sharing presentations and documents.
 Presentations are then available for embedding on other websites.
 On the downside, the ability to edit and replace files (re-uploading) has been removed as an option.

 Creative Commons licensing – The default is ‘all rights reserved’ though we recommend some form of sharing with attribution.
 Bonus points for presentations which are licensed as attribution-sharealike.

 Embedding – Makes it possible to share presentations on other sites

 One Click Sharing – Easy to share presentations on Facebook, Twitter and Email

 LinkedIn connection – Easy to share presentations on one’s LinkedIn profile

 Archives: Our Slideshare Tips page is somewhat dated, but at least it’s archived online:

 Comment: Because of a new policy on Slideshare, we are unable to re-upload presentations on the same URL.
 This is a major pet peeve, but it is what it is.
 On the bright side, the presentation is a snapshot in time, last updated 08.2017.